Lou-John/Lou-John/README.md

 ---

 ### 👨‍💻 About Me :
-I am a third year french CS student
+I am a fourth year french CS student, currently doing my masters.
+I am also working at Groupe Casino for a two year internship.

 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

 - :seedling: Exploring Technical Content Writing.

 - :zap: In my free time, I browse Leetcode

-- 👁️ Currently looking for an internship

 ---